rdf-elixir/website/content/rdf-ex/data-structures.md

 - `RDF.Description.update/4` updates the objects of the given predicate with the results of the update function which receives the previous objects and can either return a single or multiple new objects to be set or `nil` if all statements with this predicate should be deleted.
 - `RDF.Graph.update/4` updates the description of the given subject with the results of the update function which receives the previous `RDF.Description` and can either return all supported input formats for `RDF.Description`s or `nil` if the description should be deleted.
+- `RDF.Dataset.update/4` updates the graph of the given name with the results of the update function which receives the previous `RDF.Graph` and can either return all supported input formats for `RDF.Graph`s or `nil` if the graph should be deleted.

 ```elixir
 iex> RDF.description(EX.S, init: {EX.p, 42})